hehrich/automated-twin-tracking/README.md

 Example: `python Validate_findings.py twins.dump.*` would apply the algorithm to all timesteps, analyzed and exported in part 1.

 Input Data: Part 1 creates a new directory "twinfiles" and exports lammps.dump files to the same.
 These files are the required input for part 2.

+A summary of the validation and tracking for each analyzed timestep is provided in the produced `TwinSummary.txt` text file.

 ### Visualization
 Using for example the free version of OVITO (https://www.ovito.org/about/ovito-pro/) you can visualize the results of 'Identification_and_tracking.py'.